nicolomassobrio/Magic-Mirror/README.md

 | Right arm stretched above the head and the legs apart | - | playing Bohemian Rhapsody |
 | Right hand above the shoulders, left hand below the hips and left foot on the right of right knee | - | playing Staying Alive |
 | Left hand near the left ear, left elbow blended above the shoulder and right arm stretched on the right of the right shoulder | - | pausing the music player |

+###  Magic Mirror Interaction folder

+The Magic Mirror Interaction is a new Processing file based on Magic Mirror project.
+Using this application two users can interact each other using colors and their body poses.
+Processing splits the screen into two different interfaces, one for each user.

+* Add the Magic_Mirror_Interaction folder to Processing folder on your device.
+* Lantch Processing.
+* Open Magic_Mirror_interaction file.
+* Run the Processing file.

 ### Examples
 ![alt text](https://github.com/nicolomassobrio/Magic-Mirror/blob/master/Images/Anger.png)